 After I posted my Raspberry Pi server room rack temperature monitor project, I received a request to make a tutorial on how to measure humidity in addition to temperature with a Raspberry Pi.
 The following video demonstrates 2 methods for controlling a DHT22 sensor:

 The Adafruit Python DHT Sensor library makes interfacing the DHT22 easy.
-Use git clone to install it from your home directory in a terminal window as follows
+Please note that you should not use pip for installation because there are platform issues.
+Use git clone to install it from your home directory in a terminal window as follows.
+You can target Python 3 instead of Python 2 by changing python in the last line to python3.

 A reboot of the Pi is required for the Adafruit drivers to function properly.

 Access to the GPIO requires superuser privileges.
-(Update: super-user privileges are no longer required for GPIO access with the latest version of Raspbian Jessie.)
+(Update: super-user privileges are no longer required for GPIO access with the latest version of Raspbian.)
+The Idle IDE no longer comes with the latest version of Raspbian.
+It has been replaced by the Thonny Python IDE.
 On older systems use gksu to open Idle with the necessary permissions:

 To poll the sensor in Python:

-An alternative DHT22 library is provided by pigpio which can be installed using the following commands from your home directory:
+An alternative DHT22 library is provided by pigpio.

 Before using pigpio, you must start the daemon: